New Faculty Program 2022-23

 the Central Ohio Transportation Authority (COTA) offers discounted fares to Ohio State faculty, staff, and students

 the Columbus area, including Ohio State, is a bike-friendly community.
 You may choose to find street parking around the campus area and bike to NFO

 Although not required, all new tenure-track, clinical/teaching/practice, research, and associated faculty from all Ohio State campuses are strongly encouraged to attend New Faculty Orientation.

 The Office of Academic Affairs will provide live captioning for events during orientation.
 If you require other accommodations such as interpretation to participate in orientation, please contact the OAA digital accessibility coordinator at firstname.lastname@example.org or indicate your needs during registration.
 Requests made 10 days prior to the event will generally allow seamless access, but the university will make every effort to meet requests made after this date.

 New faculty should reach out to their department chair (or dean/director of regional campuses) with questions about department and college orientations.
 New Faculty Orientation is meant to complement any unit-level orientation programming.

 OAA’s New Faculty Orientation provides an overview of resources available to all new faculty across the university.
 College and department orientations will give new faculty more unit-specific and procedural information.

 The Office of Academic Affairs is principally responsible for New Faculty Orientation although the event comes together through the invaluable work of many different offices, chiefly the Michael V. Drake Institute for Teaching and Learning.
-OAA thanks the members of the NFO steering committee for their work in planning this year’s event, including:
+OAA thanks the members of the NFO planning committee for their work in planning this year’s event, including:

 - Helen Malone